hundeo:

 As you can see, healing clay works for many diseases.
 Either it alleviates the symptoms or even has a healing effect.

-I personally have a pack of the capsules stocked at home in my pet pharmacy and use it when my dog has mild heartburn from time to time.
+I personally have a pack of the capsules at home in my pet pharmacy and use them when my dog occasionally has mild heartburn.

 Please note that healing clay does not replace a visit to the vet.